Putin will allow Russian athletes to compete at Winter Olympics

 "They have been preparing for these competitions for their whole careers, and for them it's very important."

+A Russian boycott would have been the biggest at any Olympics since the Soviet Union and its allies missed the 1984 Los Angeles Games.
+That itself was in response to the U.S.-led boycott of the Moscow Olympics four years earlier.

-Putin said Russia still did not accept accusations that it ran a state-backed doping system around the Sochi Olympics, and called the IOC ruling unfair "collective punishment."
+Putin also said Russia still did not accept accusations that it ran a state-backed doping system around the Sochi Olympics.
+He called the IOC ruling "politically motivated" and unfair "collective punishment."

+An IOC commission chaired by former Swiss president Samuel Schmid ruled Tuesday that there was a doping system but said it found no evidence that "the highest state authority" knew.
+However, it said of Yuri Nagornykh, the deputy sports minister at the time of the Sochi Games, "it is impossible to conclude that he was not aware" of doping coverups.

 Russian athletes, coaches and politicians have lined up to condemn the IOC ruling, but most say it's better to accept it and compete.